Exposing Medical Students to Orthopaedic Surgery Subspecialties

 Adult Hand

-You will learn to provide initial evaluation, pre-operative, and post-operative management for adult hand surgery patients.
+You will learn to provide the initial evaluation, pre-operative, and post-operative management for adult hand surgery patients.
 Caring for patients with congenital hand deformities and musculoskeletal hand injuries, you will gain experience in both inpatient and outpatient settings.

 Adult Reconstructive Surgery